Events highlighted in blue are events hosted by the Columbia Falls Area Chamber of Commerce.

 Event hosted by Flathead County Library.

-Join Executive Director, Doug Mitchell, on Zoom and have a discussion with author John Clayton about the book Natural Rivals.
+Join us on Zoom and have a discussion with author Bruce McLellan about the book, Grizzly Bear Science.

 Event hosted by Glacier National Park Conservancy.